 We used standard sample size calculations for a randomized control trial where the randomization is carried out at the individual patient level.
 Sample size estimates are based on the primary outcome of reduction in length of mechanical ventilation (LoMV).

 A clinically relevant effect size is assumed to be a 25% reduction in the LoMV.
 Equal allocations to the control and intervention are assumed.
 One-sided testing for a reduction in LoMV is assumed as only a beneficial effect is expected.
-A minimum power of 80% and one-sided significance level of 5% is assumed below.
+A minimum power of 80% and d-sided significance level of 5% is assumed below.
 The distribution of LoMV in the usual population is heavily skewed to the right.
 Hence, a Mann-Whitney-Wilcoxon rank sum test for the positive difference in between the control and intervention medians is used below.
 But these are consistent with a two sample t-test (on the logarithmic scale due to multiplicative reduction) and Kolmogorov-Smirnov test.

 A Monte Carlo simulation study based on historical patients’ records is used to determine the minimum sample size required to identify the specified effect size, at the chosen power and significance level.
-Data for all mechanical ventilated patients in the Christchurch Hospital Intensive care unit (ICU) for 2012 and 2013 were analyzed.
+Data for all mechanical ventilated patients in the Christchurch Hospital Intensive care unit (ICU) for 2011 - 2014 were analyzed.
 The patients’ APACHE 3 diagnostic code and their length of mechanical ventilation were used.